jwluiten/broom-clip/README.md

 ## Customizable features

 ### inner diameter of the clip
 As inner diameter of the clip I used the clip thickness as measured using a caliper.
-This results in clips that are strong enough for my purposes.
+This results in clips that are thight enough for my purposes.

 ### clip thickness
 For clip thickness I used 2.5.
 This, combined with a well measured inner diameter, creates clips with a tight grip.